dalesgit/logseq/pages/SD Training Nov 14.md

 			- age 71 woman coming to Linda, in spiritual formation program. twin sister.
 It's an identity suffering for many years.
 Mother gave the sister praise.
 Gave the woman, "You are ugly".
 				- She went on being raped at 15 which her mother orchestrated
 				- As a 71 year old woman what do you think you have a right to?
--
+				- What physical response?
+Linda, along with "clean language" I tried to use her -